GENRC

 status

 In status mode genrc verifies if the COMMAND is already running and outputs its status on the standard output.
-To this effect, it uses an abstraction called PID source, which allows it to determine the PID of the program by its name of command line.
+To this effect, it uses an abstraction called PID source, which allows it to determine the PID of the program.

-The default PID source is the Linux /proc filesystem (or, if it is not available, the output of ps -ef), which is scanned for the name of the program (given by --program or --command options).
+The default PID source is the Linux /proc filesystem (or, if it is not available, the output of ps -efw), which is scanned for the name of the program (as given by --program or --command options).

 stop

 After sending the signal, the program will wait for all processes to terminate.
-It will report error if they don’t terminate within 5 seconds.
-This timeout can be changed using the --timeout option.
+If they don’t terminate within 5 seconds, genrc will send the SIGKILL signal and wait another 5 seconds for them to terminate.
+The timeout can be changed using the --timeout option.

 restart